opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Collations - ordering is depends on the language. 'ch' in Spanish is a single character.
 * Single number in unicode to represent accents.
 Combining characters.
 * Composed (NFC) and decomposed (NFD) forms - normalisation for comparison
+* Grapheme cluster - multiple characters, but one letter as you write it (separate characters for letters and accent)